Fred Sturm

-Frederick I. Sturm (March 21, 1951 – August 24, 2014) was a jazz composer, arranger and teacher.
+Frederick I. Sturm (March 21, 1951 – August 24, 2014) was an American jazz composer, arranger and teacher.

+Biography

 Sturm studied at Lawrence University, the University of North Texas College of Music, and the Eastman School of Music.
 He played trombone and performed with the jazz nonet Matrix from 1974 to 1977.
+While studying at UNT in the 1970s, Sturm was a member of the One O'Clock Lab Band.

 He served as Director of Jazz Studies at Lawrence University from 1977 to 1991, then joined the Eastman School of Music faculty as professor of jazz composition/arranging, conductor of the Eastman Jazz Ensemble and Studio Orchestra, and chair of the Eastman Jazz Studies and Contemporary Media Department.
 In 2002, he returned home to Wisconsin to direct the Lawrence University Jazz and Improvisational Music Department and hold the Kimberly-Clark Endowed Professorship in Music.

-Conductor/clinician

-Sturm has conducted the HR (Hessischer Rundfunk) Big Band in Frankfurt; the NDR (Norddeutscher Rundfunk) Big Band in Hamburg; the Bohuslän Big Band in Gothenburg, Sweden; the Klüvers Big Band in Aarhus, Denmark; the Arendal Big Band in Arendal, Norway; and collegiate and state honors high school jazz ensembles in the U.S. He has served as a visiting professor at Det Jyske Musikkonservatorium (Royal Conservatory) in Denmark and the Associazone Italian Gordon per l'Apprendimento Musicale in Rome.
+Sturm conducted the HR (Hessischer Rundfunk) Big Band in Frankfurt; the NDR (Norddeutscher Rundfunk) Big Band in Hamburg; the Bohuslän Big Band in Gothenburg, Sweden; the Klüvers Big Band in Aarhus, Denmark; the Arendal Big Band in Arendal, Norway; and collegiate and state honors high school jazz ensembles in the U.S. He served as a visiting professor at Det Jyske Musikkonservatorium (Royal Conservatory) in Denmark and the Associazone Italian Gordon per l'Apprendimento Musicale in Rome.
 Down Beat magazine has cited his university jazz ensembles with 9 Student Music Awards.
 He was a co-owner of Tritone Jazz Fantasy Camps.